Neutral / cushion / high arch

 The Reebok Trail Run RS is true to its size.
 The men and women’s versions of this running shoe follow the standard measurements when it comes to length.
 The heel, mid-foot and forefoot sections have medium widths, so the runners who have medium sized feet are the ones who are going to acclimate easily to this shoe.

 The outsole unit uses a very durable rubber compound to make a strong and resilient layer of protection.
 It makes sure that the shoe is shielded from the abrasive nature of the trails.
-It is also able to hold onto the surfaces well.
+It is also able to hold onto the surfaces well just like the outsole of the Addiction 13 from Brooks.

 Aggressive gripping lugs that face multiple directions actually allow the shoe to grip the many types of surfaces that pockmark the outdoor landscape.
 From the hard surfaces to the softer types of ground, this shoe will be able to handle them well.
 Uphill and downward traversals are going to become much easier.